-This script is very similar to Section 8.5.10, "p4d_base" but for the p4ftp service instance.
+The /p4/common/bin/p4ftpd_base script is very similar to Section 8.5.10, "p4d_base" but for the p4ftp service instance.
+The p4ftp has been deprecated; this may be removed in a future SDP release.

 This product is very seldom used these days!